njNagaraj/Hotel-Room-Reservation/README.md

 - Flask
 - SQL Alchemy for database interaction
 - SQLite for database management
-- Flask Login for authentication
+- Flask Login for authentication and more small packages for other functionalities.

 ## Running the Application